 Of course the county’s Hereford cattle is similarly world famous, producing steak and beef like no other due to its liking for outdoor rearing.
 No wonder they want to be out there, the rolling fields and farmland are well nourished by the River Wye and others, that’s why not only our beef but all our food is so good.
 Blessed with a plethora of award-winning pubs and restaurants Herefordshire now also has a Michelin Star destination in Penson’s on its eastern border.

 If you want to really indulge in a bit of country life, this is Farm Stay heaven, as many of the farmhouses and buildings have become gorgeous B&Bs and holiday lets, but at least you won’t have to feed the cows and plough the fields, just enjoy a peaceful getaway.

-But don’t think there’s not plenty to do here; the wealth of market towns Leominster, Ledbury, Ross-on-Wye, Bromyard, Kington, Hay-on-wye have lots going on, from regular festivals celebrating their traditions and always the food, the FOOD, to our beautiful City of Hereford with its history and culture, shopping and parks, and the magnificent cathedral housing one of the world’s oldest maps the Mappa Mundi and the important Magna Carta.

-Later text | Of course the county’s Hereford cattle is similarly world famous, producing steak and beef like no other due to its liking for outdoor rearing.
-No wonder they want to be out there, the rolling fields and farmland are well nourished by the River Wye and others, that’s why not only our beef but all our food is so good.
-Blessed with a plethora of award-winning pubs and restaurants Herefordshire now also has a Michelin Star destination in Penson’s on its eastern border.

-If you want to really indulge in a bit of country life, this is Farm Stay heaven, as many of the farmhouses and buildings have become gorgeous B&Bs and holiday lets, but at least you won’t have to feed the cows and plough the fields, just enjoy a peaceful getaway.

-But don’t think there’s not plenty to do here; the wealth of market towns Leominster, Ledbury, Ross-on-Wye, Bromyard, Kington, Hay-on-wye have lots going on, from regular festivals celebrating their traditions and always the food, the FOOD, to our beautiful City of Hereford with its history and culture, shopping and parks, and the magnificent cathedral housing one of the world’s oldest maps the Mappa Mundi and the important Magna Carta.
+But don’t think there’s not plenty to do here; the wealth of market towns Leominster, Ledbury, Ross-on-Wye, Bromyard, Kington, Hay-on-wye have lots going on, from regular festivals and shows celebrating their traditions and always the food, the FOOD, to our beautiful City of Hereford with its history and culture, shopping and parks, and the magnificent Hereford Cathedral housing one of the world’s oldest maps the Mappa Mundi and the important Magna Carta.